-He replied, that he thought all our conversation might be easily separated from disputes; that it was not his business to cap principles with every man he discoursed with; and that he rather desired me to converse with him as a gentleman than as a religieux; that if I would give him leave at any time to discourse upon religious subjects, he would readily comply with it; and that then he did not doubt but I would allow him also to defend his own opinions as well as he could; but that without my leave he would not break in upon me with any such thing.
+He replied, That he thought our conversation might be easily separated from disputes; that it was not his business to cap principles with every man he discoursed with ; and that he rather desired me to converse with him as a gentleman, than as a religieux : that if I would give him leave, at any time, to discourse upon religious subjects, he would readily comply with it ; and that then he did not doubt but I would allow him also to defend his own opinions, as well as he could : but that, without my leave, he would not break in upon me with any such thing.

-He told me farther, that he would not cease to do all that became him in his office as a priest, as well as a private Christian, to procure the good of the ship, and the safety of all that was in her; and though perhaps we would not join with him, and he could not pray with us, he hoped he might pray for us, which he would do upon all occasions.
-In this manner we conversed; and as he was of a most obliging gentleman-like behaviour, so he was, if I may be allowed to say so, a man of good sense, and, as I believe, of great learning.
+He told me further, that he would not cease to do all that became him in his office, as a priest, as well as a private Christian, to procure the goods of the ship, and the safety of all that was in her; and though, perhaps, we would not join with him, and he could not pray with us, he hoped he might pray for us, which he would do upon all occasions.
+In this manner we conversed; and as he was of a most obliging gentlemanlike behaviour, so he was, if I may be allowed to say so, a man of good sense, and, as I believe, of great learning.